 A Safe Detox Process

-At both our West Palm Beach and Fort Lauderdale facilities, we treat patients going through Fentanyl withdrawal.
+At both our Jupiter and Fort Lauderdale facilities, we treat patients going through Fentanyl withdrawal.
 As a matter of fact, we treat these patients with extra care.
 Our job is to make sure all patients remain safe and comfortable as they go through a Fentanyl detox.
 We do this through a medically-monitored detox program.

 As a patient moves through the detox process, our medical staff keeps a close eye on their progress.
 If anyone shows signs of pain and discomfort, our doctors are ready to prescribe certain medications to treat the patient’s issues.
 Furthermore, we could choose to place any patients with a deep-rooted addiction to Fentanyl or any other opiate into a medication assisted treatment program.
 We use this program to give patients plenty of time to ease through the withdrawal process.